 In this Thai shrimp curry recipe, coconut milk and Thai red curry paste join forces to make a rich, flavorful sauce that perfectly complements shrimp and veggies.
-Serve with rice for a weeknight dinner with international flair.
+Serve with rice for an easy weeknight dinner with international flair.

 Thai red curry paste and coconut milk are a perfect match.
 Add in shrimp, veggies, and rice and you’re set for a tasty weeknight dinner.
 Whenever I go to Thai restaurants, I always gravitate toward dishes made with coconut milk.
 There’s something so comforting about coconut milk, whether its used to make coconut rice (see this recipe for Miso Salmon & Coconut Rice) or mixed together with spices like in this Thai shrimp curry to make a creamy, savory sauce.